 What To Eat While Intermittent Fasting

 What you eat while intermittent fasting is just as important as when you eat.
-Endomorphs should be on a diet that keeps insulin and blood sugar in check.
-They should also prioritize eating anti-inflammatory foods.
+Endomorphs with insulin resistance should be on a diet that keeps blood sugar in check.
+They may also want to prioritize eating anti-inflammatory foods.

 A few suggested foods for endomorphs to eat while intermittent fasting include: